codeclown/yea/README.md

 # supreme-ajax

-> Browser AJAX library for those who like immutability.
+> Immutable-style AJAX library for the browser

 ## Principles